Topics Blockchain

 Rollups bundle — or "roll up" — multiple transactions into a single batch that is then posted to the main blockchain.
 Computation and storage are handled off-chain, while only summary data and proofs are recorded on-chain.
 This dramatically reduces the load on the base layer while preserving the security of the main network.

 There are two main types of rollups in use: optimistic rollups and zero-knowledge (ZK) rollups.
-Optimistic rollups assume transactions posted to the underlying blockchain are valid by default, and rely on fraud-proofs raised by Layer 1 validators to catch any invalid activity.
-ZK rollups use cryptographic proofs that validate all transactions in the batch, offering faster transaction settlement than optimistic rollups, but with greater technical complexity.
+Optimistic rollups assume that transactions posted to the underlying blockchain are valid by default, and they rely on fraud proofs raised by Layer 1 validators to catch any invalid activity.
+Meanwhile, ZK rollups use cryptographic proofs to validate all transactions in a batch, offering faster transaction settlement than optimistic rollups but with greater technical complexity.

-Rollups have already been deployed on Ethereum to considerable effect, enabling faster and cheaper transactions for users while relieving congestion on the underlying network.
+Rollups have already been deployed on Ethereum with considerable effect, enabling faster, cheaper transactions for users while relieving congestion on the underlying network.
 They represent one of the most promising directions for scaling without sacrificing decentralization and security.

 Closing thoughts